-Of course, this will all revert back to normal once the Tails system has been closed.
+Of course, this will all revert to normal once the Tails system has been closed.
 Don’t worry, only RAM is used to run this OS, and your hard-drive and disk space will remain untouched.
 While Tor may be the most popular hidden web browser, the Tails system is, in fact, one of the best.

 #7 - Opera